learn-co-curriculum/phase-4-deploying-rails-react-to-heroku/README.md

 application is to get it into the hands of our users via our website.
 For our app to run in production, we have a different set of needs:

-- **Build** the files needed to run our app in the browser as small as possible
+- **Build** the files needed to run our app in the browser, keeping them as small as possible
 - **Serve** the application's files from a server hosted online, rather than a local webpack development server
 - Don't show any error messages/warnings that are meant for developers rather